unchartedsoftware/facets/README.md

 ---
 The Facets library is split in five packages:
-1. `CSSOptions` is a small library used to read CSS variables in modern and legacy browsers
+1. `css-options` is a small library used to read CSS variables in modern and legacy browsers
 2. `facets-core` contains all the components necessary to start using facets in your project
 3. `facets-plugins` is a collection of components that extend facets' behavior, look and feel
-4. `facets-examples` documentation and examples live here
+4. `facets-docs` documentation and examples live here
 5. `facets-builder` tool to create and customize facets (under construction, Facets 4 feature)

-The only packages published to the registry are `CSSOptions`, `facets-core` and `facet-plugins`
+The only packages published to the registry are `css-options`, `facets-core` and `facet-plugins`

 ## Installation